David Hilbert: Physics

 Until 1912, Hilbert was almost exclusively a pure mathematician.
 When planning a visit from Bonn, where he was immersed in studying physics, his fellow mathematician and friend Hermann Minkowski joked he had to spend 10 days in quarantine before being able to visit Hilbert.
 In fact, Minkowski seems responsible for most of Hilbert's physics investigations prior to 1912, including their joint seminar on the subject in 1905.

 In 1912, three years after his friend's death, Hilbert turned his focus to the subject almost exclusively.
 He arranged to have a "physics tutor" for himself.
 He started studying kinetic gas theory and moved on to elementary radiation theory and the molecular theory of matter.
 Even after the war started in 1914, he continued seminars and classes where the works of Albert Einstein and others were followed closely.

 By 1907, Einstein had framed the fundamentals of the theory of gravity, but then struggled for nearly 8 years to put the theory into its final form.
-Meeting Emmy Noether at Göttingen was instrumental in his breakthrough.
 By early summer 1915, Hilbert's interest in physics had focused on general relativity, and he invited Einstein to Göttingen to deliver a week of lectures on the subject.
 Einstein received an enthusiastic reception at Göttingen.
 Over the summer, Einstein learned that Hilbert was also working on the field equations and redoubled his own efforts.
 During November 1915, Einstein published several papers culminating in The Field Equations of Gravitation (see Einstein field equations).
 Nearly simultaneously, Hilbert published "The Foundations of Physics", an axiomatic derivation of the field equations (see Einstein–Hilbert action).
 Hilbert fully credited Einstein as the originator of the theory and no public priority dispute concerning the field equations ever arose between the two men during their lives.
-See more at priority.